loyjoy/academy/experiences/functions/functions.md

    for multiple parameters.

   ### HasBpmnProcessVariable
-   HasBpmnProcessVariable returns 'true' if the variable (parameter 1) has a value and 'false' if the variable has no value.
+   HasBpmnProcessVariable returns 'true' if the provided variable in parameter 1 has some value and 'false' if the variable has no value.

   ### HasDeniedAnySignleOptIn
-   HasDeniedAnySignleOptIn returns 'true' if the user who is currently signed-in has ever denied any single-opt-in and 'false' if not.
+   HasDeniedAnySignleOptIn returns 'true' if the signed-in user has ever denied any single-opt-in and 'false' if not.

   ### I18nTranslate
    This function returns the set translation in the users current language.
 The function expects the key for the I18nEntry as argument.